pyrocms-templates/template-template/README.md

 The example above will create a template for a `theme` addon type that has a default slug, `flat` and a default vendor, `anomaly`.

-Well, this gets my head spinning every-time, but, because the generated code is for the target template (of type, `module`, `theme`, `extension` etc) the user will be able to specify different `vendor` and `slug` when it is used.
+Well, this gets my head spinning every-time, but, because the generated code is for the target template (of type, `module`, `theme`, `extension` etc) the user will be able to specify different `vendor` and `slug` values when it is used.

 The target template will be located as per the usual formula, `vendor.type.slug`, **anomaly.theme.flat**.
-Move the template from  `app/addons/default/anomaly/flat-theme` outside your project to prevent PHP throwing an exception.
+Move the template folder from `app/addons/default/anomaly/flat-theme` outside your project to prevent PHP throwing an exception.

-To use the generate template locally, place it in the builder storage folder (`app/storage/streams/default/builder/flat-theme`) then run,
+To test and develop the generate template locally, place it in the builder storage folder (`app/storage/streams/default/builder/flat-theme`) then run,

 ```bash
 php artisan builder:make flat-theme
 ```

-Do not use `--force` option as the template is not present in the registry, yet!
+Do not use `--force` option here or run `builder:clear` command as the template is not present in the registry, yet!

 ## Contribution